smithp1992/telnet-openvpn/README.md

 ### vpn.destroy() -> Promise
 Removes all instances of telnet console socket connection.
 Used for 'error' event emitter.

+### vpn.end() -> Promise
+Closes telnet session but does not kill all telnet instances like vpn.destroy().
+It is possible the server may send some data.

 ## Important .ovpn file information:
 ```bash